Colleen is an attorney in the United States, and a solicitor on the roll in England and Wales

 From childhood Michael Swango was intrigued by deaths and injuries.
 Indeed, he kept a scrapbook of photos and reports of road accidents and similar events involving suffering.
 His mother, untroubled by this fascination, abetted it by pasting such clippings into his collection.

 Like many who later become pathologically lethal, Swango was both academically gifted and able to exhibit whatever traits were needed in reaching a desired goal.
-Having gone through the grueling process of gaining admission to medical school, he was later nearly expelled after being found to have written false reports on patient examinations he had failed to perform.
+Having gone through the gruelling process of gaining admission to medical school, he was later nearly expelled after being found to have written false reports on patient examinations he had failed to perform.

-Later, in an act of unusual generosity, he bought individual portions of Kentucky Fried Chicken for his colleagues and himself, every one of them, except Swango, endured extreme nausea and agonizing headaches.
+Later, in an act of unusual generosity, he bought individual portions of Kentucky Fried Chicken for his colleagues and himself, every one of them, except Swango, endured extreme nausea and agonising headaches.
 Whenever he had access to food or beverages, several recipients were afflicted by similar symptoms.

 In time, suspicions grew to near certainties.
 Police investigation unearthed stashes of arsenic and other poisons he could not justify possessing.
 Consequently, on August 23 1985, he was sentenced to five years imprisonment for aggravated battery.
 When he asked his mother to fund an appeal, she refused, based on her forthright assertion that she believed he was guilty.